SuperJSBros/Pool-Party/README.md

-# lostark-bot
+# Bot for Pool Party Discord

-Bot for auto sign up teammate for Dungeon Event
+Bot for auto sign up teammate for Event